aspose-words/Aspose.Words-Documentation/java/getting-started/licensing/_index.md

 Use the [SetLicense](https://apireference.aspose.com/words/java/com.aspose.words/license#setLicense(java.io.InputStream)) method to license a component.

-Calling **SetLicense** multiple times is not harmful, it just wastes processor time.
+Calling **SetLicense** a few times is not harmful, it just wastes processor time.

 {{% /alert %}}